-Whatmedications can I use for any pain or headache?
-Can I use aspirin, ibuprofen (Motrin or Advil), naproxen (Aleve, Naprosyn), or other similar medications?
+What medicines can I use for pain or headache?
+Can I use aspirin, ibuprofen (Motrin or Advil), naproxen (Aleve, Naprosyn), or other similar medicines?

-Is it okay to eat?
+Is it OK to eat?
 Will I feel sick to my stomach?

 Do I need a follow-up appointment?